SunyataZero/peoples-fund/req-spec.md

 ## Target groups for this document

-Both tech and non-tech people. ***This document can be seen as the "interface" between these two groups***
+Both tech and non-tech people. ***This document can be seen as the "interface" between these two groups***, it is therefore important that both groups understand it and that the language used is not too technical

 ## Context